Aman for all seasons

 per person based on 7 nights on the Amankora Journey, all inclusive including private transfers & guide, entrance fees, all meals and drinks.

 Located in Motithang area, close to the capital - Thimphu

 Library can be converted into art meeting or conference room

 The spa offers holistic treatments and a steam room

 Only 2 hours from Paro airport.

 Sited in a pine forest in the upper reaches of the Thimphu Valley, Amankora Thimphu is a quiet retreat from the hustle and bustle of the Kingdom’s capital.
 Dzong-like architecture incorporates high stone, white-washed buildings accessed through an enclosed arrival court.
 Stairs lead from this entry point to a dramatic combined living and dining room with soaring ceilings and wood panelled walls.
 Adjacent is a flagstone outdoor dining deck with views over the nearby stream and blue pine forest.
-Stairs lead down to the Spa that is appointed with three treatment rooms and steam and sauna rooms.
+Stairs lead down to the Spa that is appointed with three treatment rooms and a steam room.